ITISFoundation/osparc-simcore/scripts/maintenance/migrate_project/README.md

 make migrate
 ```

-It will copy 1 file at a time, so this operation might take a bit.
+This operation might take a bit.